LABUAN WAR CEMETERY

 After the fall of Singapore several thousand British and Australian Prisoners of War were sent to camps in Borneo, mainly in the Sandakan area on the eastern coast of North Borneo, where they were employed on aerodrome construction.
 The Australians belonged to the 8th Australian Division (“B” force numbering 1,494 and “E” force 500).
 In October 1943 most of the officers were separated from their men and sent to Kuching.
 Thereafter conditions at Sandakan greatly worsened; the men were starved, beaten and overworked by their captors.
 In February 1945 the Japanese, anticipating Allied landings in North Borneo, decided to move the Prisoners of War westwards to Ranau, more than 160 miles inland from Sandakan.
 Although many had already been transferred to other centres, more than 1,900 British and Australian servicemen remained to take part in the “Death march to Ranau”.
 Those who fell, sick or exhausted, on the journey were killed; the survivors who reached Ranau were made to perform superhuman work on starvation rations.
 Out of the 2,000 men who left Sandakan only 260 arrived at Ranau, and most of these succumbed later.
 Only six survived the end of the war.
-These six escaped from Ranau and were living with the natives when rescued.
+These six escaped from Ranau and were living with the local people when rescued.

 When the Australian Army Graves Service entered Borneo they followed the route from Sandakan to Ranau, and found many unidentifiable victims of this infamous march.
 These and other casualties from Battlefield Burial Grounds and from scattered graves throughout Borneo were taken in the first instance to Sandakan, where a large number of prisoners of war were already buried.
 This flat coastal area, however, was subject to severe flooding and it proved impracticable to construct and maintain a permanent cemetery.
-The Sandakan graves, numbering 2,700 of which more than half were unnamed, were therefore transferred to Labuan War Cemetery, specially constructed to receive graves from all over Borneo.
+The Sandakan graves, numbering 2,700 of which more than half were unnamed, were therefore transferred to Labuan War Cemetery in 1949, which was specially constructed to receive graves from all over Borneo.

 As well as the graves from Sandakan, about 500 are from Kuching where there was another large prisoner-of-war camp.
 The total number of burials is 3,922.
 The preponderance of unidentified graves is due to the destruction of all the records of the camps by Lieutenant-Colonel Suga, the Japanese commandant, before the Australians reached Kuching, his headquarters.
 When apprehended, this man committed suicide rather than face questioning on his conduct of the Borneo Camps.